shreyamkela/GDP-projection-app/README.md

 **GDP PROJECTION**

-Round 1 submission for LAM Summer Internship 2019
+Round-1 submission for LAM Summer Internship 2019

 Steps to run the app:

 - Run the app.js in the backend folder
-  '''npm start'''
+  `npm start`
 - Runn the index.js in the frontend folder
-  '''npm start'''
+  `npm start`